Don’t risk HMRC fines.

-If you’re wondering, “How much can I claim for laundry expenses (self-employed)?”, the answer is that it depends.
-In certain industries, you can claim a Flat Rate Expense for the cost of your uniform, and for having to wash it.
-But this is more closely associated with the employed workforce.
+In certain industries, you can claim a flat rate expense for the cost of your uniform, and for having to wash it.
+This, however, is more closely associated with the employed workforce.

 Commonly, you claim a tax relief if you have to wear a specific uniform or specialised clothing that your employer doesn’t provide for you.
 You must be obliged to wear this uniform to work to be able to claim.